Subacute sclerosing panencephalitis is caused by the measles virus.

 There is no treatment for subacute sclerosing panencephalitis.

-Subacute sclerosing panencephalitis results from a long-term brain infection with the measles virus.
+Subacute sclerosing panencephalitis results from a long-term brain infection with the measles Measles Measles is a highly contagious viral infection that causes various cold-like symptoms and a characteristic rash.
+Measles is caused by a virus.
+Symptoms include fever, runny nose, hacking cough... read more virus.
 The virus sometimes enters the brain during a measles infection.
-It may cause immediate symptoms of brain infection ( encephalitis), or it may remain in the brain for a long time without causing problems.
+Measles virus may cause immediate symptoms of brain infection ( encephalitis Encephalitis Encephalitis is inflammation of the brain that occurs when a virus directly infects the brain or when a virus, vaccine, or something else triggers inflammation.
+The spinal cord may also be involved... read more ), or the virus may remain in the brain for a long time without causing problems.

 Subacute sclerosing panencephalitis occurs because the measles virus reactivates.
-In the United States, for reasons that are not known, the disorder occurs in about 7 to 300 people per million people who had wild measles infection and in about 1 person per million people who received the measles vaccine.
-However, doctors think the people who developed encephalitis after vaccination likely had a mild, undiagnosed case of measles before they were vaccinated and that the vaccine did not cause the subacute sclerosing panencephalitis.
+In the past in the United States, for reasons that are not known, the disorder occurred in about 7 to 300 people per million people who had measles infection and in about 1 person per million people who received the measles vaccine.
+However, doctors think the people who developed subacute sclerosing panencephalitis after vaccination likely had a mild, undiagnosed case of measles before they were vaccinated and that the vaccine did not cause the subacute sclerosing panencephalitis.

 Later, the muscles become increasingly rigid, and swallowing may become difficult.
 The swallowing difficulty sometimes causes people to choke on their saliva, resulting in pneumonia.
 People may become blind.
 In the final phases, the body temperature may rise, and the blood pressure and pulse become abnormal.

 Nothing can be done to stop the progression of subacute sclerosing panencephalitis.
-Anticonvulsant drugs may be taken to control or reduce seizures.
+Antiseizure drugs Antiseizure drugs In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
+Many people have unusual sensations just before a seizure... read more may be taken to control or reduce seizures.